Hyder Ali: Descent upon the Carnatic

 The army Hyder assembled was one of the largest seen in southern India, estimated to number 83,000.
 Carefully co-ordinating the actions of his subordinate commanders, he swept down the Eastern Ghats onto the coastal plain in July 1780, laying waste the countryside.
 Due to Hyder's secrecy and poor British intelligence, officials in Madras were unaware of his movements until the fires of burning villages just 9 mi away were seen in Madras.
 Hyder himself organised the Siege of Arcot, while detaching his son Karim Khan Sahib to take Porto Novo.
 The movement in August of Sir Hector Munro with a force of over 5,000 from Madras to Kanchipuram (Conjeevaram) prompted Hyder to lift the siege of Arcot and move to confront him.
 Word then arrived that Munro was awaiting the arrival of reinforcements from Guntur under Colonel William Baillie, so he sent a detachment under Tipu to intercept them, and eventually followed in strength himself, when Munro sent a force from his army to meet Baillie.
 Tipu and Hyder surrounded Baillie's force, and compelled the surrender of about 3,000 men in the Battle of Pollilur on 10 September; it was the first effective use of rocket artillery and made a strong impression upon the British.
 Hyder then renewed the siege of Arcot, which fell in November.

 Shortly after the outbreak of hostilities, Governor Hastings had sent General Sir Eyre Coote south from Bengal to take charge of British forces opposing Hyder.
 He arrived at Madras in November to take command from Munro.
 Coote marched into the Carnatic, and eventually occupied Cuddalore.
 After being re-supplied there, he besieged Chidambram, where an assault on the fort was repulsed.

 Hyder had in the mean-time descended into Tanjore, with severe consequences.
 After extracting the allegiance of the Maratha king Thuljaji, Hyder plundered the country, destroying cattle and crops.
 The economic output of Tanjore is estimated to have fallen by 90% between 1780 and 1782.
-Hyder's ravages were followed by alleged expeditions of plunder launched by the Kallars.
 The economic devastation wrought by these attacks was so severe that Tanjore's economy did not recover until the start of the 19th century; the era is referred to in local folklore as the Hyderakalam.